Out of the Blue: The Unraveling of Operation Market-Garden

 They were the first Allied combat forces in the capital in four years but their numbers were paltry only 172 men and three tanks.
 The column’s mission was paramount: to set up an advanced combat perimeter in the city.

 This was intended to boost the morale of the population which had become ensnared in a popular revolt against the Germans for five days.
 But the column commander, a thick-set, amiable French captain named Raymond Dronne, knew that the mission had more at stake.
-The detachment was expected to link up with the French resistance and help the rest of their division (the Free French Deuxième Division Blindée or 2nd Armored Division), prevent what many feared was the total destruction of Paris.
+The detachment was expected to link up with the French resistance and help the rest of their division (the Free French Deuxième Division Blindée or 2nd Armored Division), to prevent what many feared would be Germany’s total destruction of Paris.

 It was 8.45 pm when Captain Dronne’s troops entered Paris through the undefended Porte d’Italie, one of the ancient gateways of the nearly 2,000-year-old city.
 Seeing the unfamiliar tanks and the strangely garbed men, the locals ran and hid.
 Then they saw the French tricolor on the sides of the vehicles and erupted into wild celebration.
 Pushing past the jubilant crowds, the detachment headed towards the city hall, the ornately decorated Hôtel de Ville.
 The building was, for Dronne, a “symbol of Paris’ freedoms.”